 • in the groin.

-Doctors primarily examine these areas, assessing the size and consistency of the nodes.
+Doctors first examine these areas, assessing the size and consistency of the nodes.

-Video: what are the lymph nodes in the body for?
+Video: what are lymph nodes in the body for?

 The mechanism of development of lymphadenitis

-The inguinal glands in women and men, better known as the inguinal lymph nodes, are located in the upper thigh and lower pelvis and join along the fold.
-They are sometimes also called femoral lymph nodes.
+The inguinal glands in women and men, better known as the inguinal lymph nodes, are located in the upper thigh and lower pelvis and connect along the crease.
+Sometimes they are also called femoral lymph nodes.
 There are about 10 elements in total, which together form a group known as superficial lymph nodes.
-They drain fluid from the skin and subcutaneous tissues below the level of the navel, including the pelvic organs, perineum, genitals, and legs.
+They drain fluid from the skin and subcutaneous tissues below the navel, including the pelvic organs, perineum, genitals and legs.
 Lymph flows from the superficial to the deeper inguinal nodes (their number is from 3 to 5), which filter it and return it to the bloodstream.

-The human body contains up to 1,000 lymph nodes.
-They are compared to filters that purify the lymphatic fluid from pathogenic microbes, toxic substances and waste cellular material.
+The human body contains up to 1 thousand lymph nodes.
+They are compared to filters that purify lymphatic fluid from pathogenic microbes, toxic substances and waste cellular material.

-Swollen lymph nodes in the groin, if their diameter does not exceed 2 cm, can be considered the norm for young people.
+Swollen lymph nodes in the groin, if their diameter does not exceed 2 cm, can be considered normal for young people.
 In other cases, they indicate:

 • one of the sexually transmitted diseases;

-• infections of the lower extremities (including feet and toes);
+• infections of the lower extremities (including the feet and toes);

 • genital cancer.

-Due to the location of these nodes in the intimate area, both men and women avoid examining them by a doctor, which is a mistake.
-In many cases, the tumor will go away without treatment, but for serious conditions it is important to get a timely medical assessment.
+Due to the location of these nodes in the intimate area, both men and women avoid having them examined by a doctor, which is a mistake.
+In many cases, the tumor will go away without treatment, but for serious conditions it is important to get prompt medical evaluation.

 Types of pathology